GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 # Through the Looking-Glass: Where We Meet Category Theory

+Design of purely functional programs heavily relies on category theory and the underlying algebraical laws of the used functional primitives.
+We will only scratch a surface here, to give a glimpse of what pure functional design looks like.

 ## Algebraic Data Types

 Although functional languages may be dynamically typed, there are plenty of